American Small Businesses Party Like It's 2004

 The Small Business Optimism Index is compiled from a survey that is conducted each month by the National Federation of Independent Business (NFIB) of its members.

-The Producer Price Index (PPI) measures prices received by producers at the first commercial sale.
+The Producer Price Index measures prices received by producers at the first commercial sale.
 The index measures goods at three stages of production: finished, intermediate and crude.
-The Purchasing Manager's Index is an indicator of the economic health of the manufacturing sector.
+The Purchasing Managers' Index is an indicator of the economic health of the manufacturing sector.
 The PMI index is based on five major indicators: new orders, inventory levels, production, supplier deliveries and the employment environment.

 Holdings may change daily.
 Holdings are reported as of the most recent quarter-end.
 The following securities mentioned in the article were held by one or more accounts managed by U.S. Global Investors as of 09/30/2016: Ford Motor Co.